 The interaction of supply and demand is the most fundamental concept of economics and it is the backbone of a market economy.
 It is described as the state where shifts in supply or demand cause changes in price, up or down, that bring supply and demand back into balance.

 We see the effect of supply and demand every day at the gas station with fluctuating prices.
-At the farmer's market an abundant supply of seasonal fruits and vegetables will be priced lower than at other times.
-We hear about over supply of housing on the news causing depressed housing prices.
+At the farmer's market, an abundant supply of seasonal fruits and vegetables will be priced lower than at other times.
+We hear about the oversupply of housing on the news causing depressed housing prices.

 Strong demand for new technology supports strong prices with the new Apple 5 phone.

 In this post about supply and demand in the craft marketplace, I want to focus on SUPPLY.
 This includes the full spectrum of craft supply at all levels from the white tent to "big G" Galleries, i.e. all the potential sales venues for all makers of craft.

 THE CRAFT MARKETPLACE